shotesmagotes/practice/Notes/git.md

 # Use Cases
 ## 1. Revisiting a repo
-1. Check the status of the files in the repo using git status 1a.
-If there are unstaged files, check the files differences with the stage using git diff 1b.
+1. Check the status of the files in the repo using git status
+  a.
+If there are unstaged files, check the files differences with the stage using git diff
+  b.
 If there are modified staged files, check the files differences with the commits by using git diff --stage
 2. Check the message of the latest commits by using git log
 3. Look at all the branches that exist,